2006 Ulvila homicide case

 The Ulvila homicide (Finnish: Ulvilan surma) occurred in Ulvila, Finland, on December 1, 2006.
-The victim was fifty-one-year-old Jukka S. Lahti, a social psychologist and father of four.
-Initially, the police were looking for an outside perpetrator, but in September 2009, the victim's widow Anneli Auer was arrested and charged with the murder.
-She was twice convicted in the district court, but both times the appeals court reversed the verdict, and finally in December 2015, the acquittal became permanent, when the Supreme Court of Finland denied the prosecution's appeal.
+The victim was 51-year-old Jukka S. Lahti, a social psychologist and father of four.
+Initially, the police were looking for an outside perpetrator.
+In September 2009, the victim's widow Anneli Auer was arrested and charged with the murder.
+She was twice convicted in a district court, but both times the appeals court reversed the verdict.
+In December 2015, the acquittal became permanent, when the Supreme Court of Finland denied the prosecution's appeal.

-Murder night and initial investigation
+Night of the murder and initial investigation

-The victim's wife, Anneli Auer (born 1965), called the emergency number at 2:43 AM on December 1, 2006.
-According to Auer, a masked assailant had attacked her husband and her in the family home.
-Lahti had been stabbed multiple times and hit in the head with a blunt object, and Auer had also been wounded.
+The victim's wife, Anneli Auer (born 1965), called the emergency services at 02:43 on 1 December 2006.
+According to Auer, a masked assailant had attacked her husband in the family home.
+Lahti had been stabbed multiple times and hit on the head with a blunt object.
+Auer had also been wounded.

-The police detained or arrested several people, among them an actor whom Auer had identified as the assailant, but who was later cleared.
-According to one hypothesis of the police, the murder was revenge for Lahti's actions as HR director in a company that had laid off many people.
+The police detained or arrested several people during the investigation.
+According to one hypothesis from police, the murder was revenge for Lahti's actions as a HR director in a company that had laid many people off.
 In the spring of 2008, the police tested the DNA of hundreds of the company's employees.
+None matched the unknown DNA found at the crime scene.
+The unknown DNA was later attributed to a police investigator.

 Auer arrested

 In August 2008, the case received a new chief investigator, and the police started to focus on the phone call that Auer had made to the emergency services.
 According to the police, the tape had no evidence of an outside killer.
 The tape had also been analyzed by the FBI.

 An undercover officer befriended Auer and they dated for 7–8 months.
-The police also bugged Auer's phone and even her home for three days.
+The police also bugged Auer's phone and her home for three days.
 According to a police representative, the undercover operation yielded neither inculpatory nor exculpatory evidence.
-In May 2011, the Supreme Court of Finland ordered the National Bureau of Investigation to hand over information about the operation to Auer, except for the names of officers and some other details.
+In May 2011, the Supreme Court of Finland ordered the National Bureau of Investigation to hand over information about the operation to Auer, withholding the names of officers and some other details.

 On 28 September 2009, Anneli Auer was arrested.
-The theory was that she had killed Lahti during the phone call and staged the crime scene.
+The official theory from the police was that she had finished Lahti off during the phone call and then staged the crime scene.

 Auer was tried before a three-judge panel in the Satakunta District Court.
 In November 2010, she was found guilty.
 One of the judges had voted to acquit her.
 Auer appealed the verdict to the Vaasa Court of Appeal, which in July 2011 acquitted her of all charges.
 The verdict was unanimous.